lucmans/digistring/readme.md

 # TODO
-- MIDI synthesizer, which output MIDI events (instead of having a separate MIDI branch).
 - Ability to export audio input as wav.
 - Integer sample support for synths.
 - Tuned sine synth.